hemantborana/D-OMS/README.md

 ## 2. **[Retailer Portal](#-retailer-ordering-system---complete-b2b-ecosystem)**
 B2B ordering system with seamless integration and approval workflows

-**Note:** *Retailer Portal source code contains sensitive business information including actual product catalogs, brand details, customer login credentials, and API keys, and is therefore not publicly available.
-However, comprehensive screenshots and technical implementation details are provided below to demonstrate the complete system functionality and integration capabilities.*
+**Note:** *The Retailer Portal contains sensitive business information and is not available for public demo.
+Comprehensive screenshots and technical implementation details are provided below to demonstrate the complete system functionality and integration capabilities.*

 ---